 Admission.
 Students with a baccalaureate degree equivalent to that given by the Institute are eligible to seek admission to work toward the degree of doctor of philosophy (Ph.D.) in aeronautics or space engineering.
 Students are asked to submit course transcripts and letters of recommendation as well as GRE scores and evidence of English language proficiency as detailed in the graduate application.
-The courses required for the master's degree must without exception be completed in one year.

 Course Requirements.
 The course requirements for the first year of the Ph.D. degree are identical to those of the master's degree.
-Students admitted to graduate study for the Ph.D. degree must, without exception, undertake in their first year a course of study that would qualify them for the master's degree described above.
+Students admitted to graduate study for the Ph.D. degree must, without exception, complete in their first year a course of study that would qualify them for the master's degree described above.
 The student may elect to receive the master's degree at the end of their first year after completion of these courses.
 However, a student who enters the Institute holding a master's degree from another institution will not normally be awarded a second master's degree in the same field.

-Research adviser: Students wishing to pursue studies leading to the Ph.D. must select and be accepted by a research adviser by the end of their first year of study and prior to taking the qualifying examination described below.
+Research adviser.
+Students wishing to pursue studies leading to the Ph.D. must select and be accepted by a research adviser by the end of their first year of study and prior to taking the qualifying examination described below.